xavierina12/Data-Analytics/README.md

 </ol>

-# <a href="https://github.com/xavierina12/Zoo-Animal-Classification--ML-Project"> Zoo-Animal-Classification--ML-Project  </a>
+# <a href="https://github.com/xavierina12/Zoo-Animal-Classification--ML-Project"> Zoo-Animal-Classification--ML-Project (Repository)  </a>
 This repository contains the Machine Learning Project.

 <a href="https://github.com/xavierina12/Zoo-Animal-Classification--ML-Project">